Exploring today's technology for tomorrow's possibilities

 The most obvious benefit to virtual reality in real estate is that potential homebuyers can virtually view a home, which saves time for both the homebuyers and for real estate agents.
 Real estate agents can even add virtual furniture to an empty home to make it appear homier.

 AR and VR are being used by businesses to improve productivity and safety in the logistics industry.
 Augmented reality (especially through use of smart glasses) can help new employees navigate a large warehouse and learn where to stock goods.
-Like in the manufacturing industry, virtual reality can be used to practice safety procedures.
+Like in the manufacturing industry,

 7. Military